 Whether you are a seasoned cat owner or first-time kitten owner, your cat’s health and safety is a top priority as part of being a responsible pet owner.

-We sat down with on-site Trupanion veterinarian, Dr. Caroline Wilde, to discuss the effects of weed on cats and best practices to keep your furry friend safe, happy, and healthy.
+We sat down with Trupanion veterinarian, Dr. Caroline Wilde, to discuss the effects of weed on cats and best practices to keep your furry friend safe, happy, and healthy.

 The effects of weed on cats: what every pet owner should know